-- Dump dough out on to a lightly floured surface streching into an elongated shape.
+- Dump dough out on to a lightly floured surface stretching into an elongated shape.

 - Cut in half length-wise.
 Cut each half in thirds length-wise

 - Stretch each piece into a rope about 16 inches long; it should be a little thicker in the center and tapered at the ends.

-- Align the ropes vertically, side by side, and start braiding from the center to one end twisting the left and middle, then the right and middle.
-Repeat until done.
-Pinch the ends to seal and tuck the ends under the loaf.
+- Align the ropes vertically, side by side, and start braiding, twisting the left and middle, then the right and middle.
+Repeat until you reach the other end.

 - Liberally sprinkle cornmeal on a Pizza Peel (paddle) and place the braided dough on it.

 - Do the same with the other three pieces of dough.

-- Cover with a towel and let rise at room temperature for about an hour, or until soft, puffy, and almost doubled.
+- Cover with a warm, damp towel and let rise at room temperature for about an hour, or until soft, puffy, and almost doubled.

 The Glaze & Topping